 To date, we have rolled our new Sustainable Development Standards and have on-boarded the necessary internal stakeholders to act on water performance recommendations.
 We are currently formalizing a systematic leak prevention, detection, and management program, and have already made improvements at individual properties.
 We continue to consider onsite greywater recycling for use in our cooling towers and other non-potable uses.
 We also currently procure reclaimed water and capture condensate water for irrigation.
-Our sub-metering infrastructure continues to advance.
 Currently we have sub-meters that allow us to understand our major sources of water consumption including cooling tower use, groundwater and nano-filtration withdrawal, and rainwater capture.
 Pairing 100% of our sub-metering infrastructure with an advanced online data platform will help us track our water consumption and improve operations.
-We set internal goals to assess our progress and use indicators such as adoption of SDS, water treatment, reclamation, and detection systems; implementation of our SDS standards across all new renovation, remodel, and development projects; and implementation of efficiency projects that help us meet and exceed our external target of reducing water use per square foot by 3% by 2020.
+We set internal goals to assess our progress and use indicators such as adoption of SDS, water treatment, reclamation, and efficiency technologies at each property as measures of success.
+Our threshold for success is qualitative in nature as we strive for global robust leak management and detection systems; implementation of our SDS standards across all new renovation, remodel, and development projects; and implementation of efficiency projects that help us meet and exceed our external target of reducing water use per square foot by 3% by 2020.
+As of 2019, we have achieved a 3.2% reduction in water use per square foot.